madisp/stupid-samples/README.md

 stupid-samples
 ==============

-A bunch of samples for the stupid scripting language
+A bunch of samples for the [https://github.com/madisp/stupid](stupid) scripting language